rjohnsen/hhc-2024/content/act3/santa-vision.md

 ![Hidden username in headers](/images/act3/act3-santa-vision-8.png)

-Found:
+**Answer:**

 ```
 santashelper2024:playerSantaHelperPass7183926777
 ```

 Note: the password changes whenever the environment is reset ...
+Thus, any references to this password from hereon may be somewhat off due to this.

 #### Santa vision C